 The grammatical challenge of implicit multiplication

-Mathematicians don’t like to write an explicit symbol for multiplication unless they’re compelled to.
+Mathematicians don’t like to write an explicit symbol for multiplication unless we’re compelled to.
 We prefer to write

 4x^2 - 3x + -2 instead of